NeocortexCodeLovers/neo-pager/README.md

 ```

-##HINT 4:
-Options you can use when you creating the plugin
+##Options you can use when you creating the plugin

 ```
 pageClass: "page", // class selector for all pages